octosoft/octoscan/README.md

 The supported Linux variants are tested with their standard installs.
 If you use a minimal install, some required modules may not be installed by default.

-#### RHEL 8, Centos 8, Rocky Linux 8 minimal install
+#### RHEL 8, Centos 8, Rocky Linux 8, minimal install

 The python3 command may not be installed by default.
-The standard system python is python 3.6.
+The standard system Python is Python 3.6.

 ```shell
 sudo yum update